I am re posting this poem today (with updates) in memory of Gordon Challis who died on 2nd March this year

 Photo by Neil Wilson, Golden Bay Weekly.

-To listen to Gordon reading the poem, click the link below and scroll down to Gordon Challis.
+To listen to Gordon reading the poem, click this link and scroll down to Gordon Challis.